kbieser/shell-genomics/_episodes/01-introduction.md

 {: .bash}

 ~~~
-Persistence_Notebook-KB.ipynb  shell_data
+Persistence_Notebook-KB_3.ipynb  shell_data
 ~~~
 {: .output}

 We'll be working within the `shell_data` subdirectory, and creating new subdirectories, throughout this class.
-We will use the `Persistence_Notebook-KB.ipynb` to save our work from class to class which was introduced in the getting started lesson.
+We will use the `Persistence_Notebook-KB_3.ipynb` to save our work from class to class which was introduced in the getting started lesson.

 For now, let's navigate to the `shell_data` directory we saw above.
 We can use the following command to get there: